itjosephk2/Joseph-Keane-Piano-Portfolio/README.md

 * Common Elements Testing

-    - All Pages

-        - **Header**

-            - Clicking on the main logo will bring the customer back to the landing page.
+    Landing page

+        **Hero**

+            - Hero covers the size of the viewport.

+            - Heading box always fits within page leaving a space between it and the border of the viewport.

-        - **Navigation Bar**
+        **Navigation Bar**

-            - Hovering on the different navigation bar's links will trigger hover effect, highlighting the link for the customer.
+            - Hovering on the different navigation bar's links will trigger hover effect, underlning the text.

-            - Clicking on the navigation bar's links will bring the customer to the specified page.
+            - Clicking on the navigation bar's links will scrol to the correct section.

+            - Navigation disapears on mobile and a scroll to top arrow appears.

+        **Discography**

+            - Audio Elements work and play the correct music.

+            - Albums change from vertical to horizontal when on desktop

+            - Album gets larger on tablet horizontal

+        **Teaching**

+            - Needs Attention.

+        - **Teaching**

+            - Needs attention.

         - **Footer**

             - Clicking on the social media links will open the specific website on a new tab.

-    - Treatments Page

-        - Hovering on the book button link on each treatment section will trigger hover effect, highlighting the button for the customer.

-        - Clicking on the book button link on each treatment section will bring the customer to the book now page.

-    - Book Now Page

-        - When filling out the book now form, the customer is required to complete all fields before submitting.

-        - Hovering over the book button will trigger hover effect, highlighting the button for the customer.

-        - Clicking and dragging on the map in the find us section will move the area shown on the map.

-        - Clicking the plus and minus buttons changes the zoom of the map.
+            - Hover effect works on links and links bring you to a new tab.

+            - Footer changes from vertical to horizontal at the appropriate viewport width.

     - 404 Error Page

         - Entering an incorrect address into the address bar will bring the customer back to the 404 error page.

-        - Hovering on the homepage link will trigger hover effect, increasing the font size of the link's text.
+        - Hovering on the homepage link will trigger hover effect, underlining the bring me home text.

         - Clicking on the homepage link will bring the customer back to the landing page.